Book 1 Preview — WealthWise Kids Adventures

 “A dollar on the sidewalk.
 Nobody picked it up.
 Miller noticed.
 The sign has been wrong.
 A grown-up stepped over the dollar and kept going.”

 Adventure story.
-Observational comedy.
-Genuine neighborhood mystery.
+Observational mystery.
+Genuine page-turning curiosity.

 What a grown-up recognizes